GoInterject/GoInterject.github.io/wFunctions/jFreezePanes.md

 </table>
 </div>

-<button class="collapsible-parameter">**AnchorViewCell**<br>A range of cells, the first row of which will be the top most displayed row after a freeze panes action.
+<button class="collapsible-parameter">**AnchorViewCell**<br>A range of cells, the first row of which will be the topmost displayed row after a freeze panes action.
 This is typically the row just below the Interject's configuration area.
 Best practice is to use a range instead of whole rows.</button>
 <div markdown="1" class="panel-parameter">
 <table>
   <tbody>